cs3110/textbook/src/chapters/interp/inference.md

       `ti = t'i`, and return `unify(C'')`.
 -->

-In the second and third sub-cases, the check that `'x` should not occur in the type ensures that the algorithm is actually eliminating the variable.
+In the second and third subcases, the check that `'x` should not occur in the type ensures that the algorithm is actually eliminating the variable.
 Otherwise, the algorithm could end up re-introducing the variable instead of eliminating it.